hilkenan/formgen-react/README.md

 - 24 Out of the Box controls
 - 10 Validators

-The Basic Code for the validation for the formula comes from the experiments from ui Fabric<br/>
+The Basic Code for the validation for the formula comes from the experiments from UI Fabric<br/>
 <a href="https://github.com/OfficeDev/office-ui-fabric-react/tree/master/packages/experiments/src/components/Form">UI Fabric Form Experiments</a>

 ## Installation